-We're often asked this, but it's not possible to give a single figure.
-Instead, let's look at and explain the cost ranges.
+It's not really a single figure, but we can look at and explain the cost ranges.

-There are three main elements - system hardware, your choices, and installation works.
+There are three main elements - system hardware, your personal choices, and installation works.

 That's the sound system - surround processor, amplifiers, speakers and acoustic treatment, and the video system - projector and screen.